ehmry/eris-nim/README.md

 ```

 ## Todo
-* Optimise the Chacha20 and BLAKE2 implementations
+* Optimise the Chacha20 and BLAKE2 primatives
-* Asynchronise the API for block storage
-* Block size selection helpers